berndbausch/Devstack-Kubernetes/k8s-manual-setup.md

 	| e9bbe2fc-daa3-4cdf-aaf3-4c65c8a1a321 | shared  |
 	+--------------------------------------+---------+

-Since the cloud configuration above contains a password, it must be turned into a secret. **On the master node**, create a file named *cloud.conf* based on the above template, then use it to create a secret:
+**On the master node**, copy the template to a file named *cloud.conf* and replace the two IDs as well as the Devstack server's IP address.
+Since this configuration contains a password, it must be turned into a
+secret:

     $ kubectl create secret -n kube-system generic cloud-config --from-file=cloud.conf

-Use the unchanged manifests from the OpenStack cloud provider repo to create RBAC resources and launch the controller.
+Use the unchanged manifests from the OpenStack cloud provider repo to create RBAC resources and launch the controller (points 3 and 4).

 	kubectl apply -f https://raw.githubusercontent.com/kubernetes/cloud-provider-openstack/master/cluster/addons/rbac/cloud-controller-manager-roles.yaml
 	kubectl apply -f https://raw.githubusercontent.com/kubernetes/cloud-provider-openstack/master/cluster/addons/rbac/cloud-controller-manager-role-bindings.yaml
 	kubectl apply -f https://raw.githubusercontent.com/kubernetes/cloud-provider-openstack/master/manifests/controller-manager/openstack-cloud-controller-manager-ds.yaml

-While the controller manager launches, it might be instructive to analyze its manifest.
+While the controller manager launches, it might be instructive to explore its manifest.
 The cloud controller is implemented as a daemonset with a single container.
 Have a look at the command in the container and its options.
 Analyze how the secret is used: It is mounted as a volume named